 Example #1 Daffodils by William Wordsworth

 The daffodils in ‘Daffodils’ are a great example of how an object like a flower, living and growing, can become an important symbol.
 It is through the context of the poem that a reader comes to regard the flowers as a symbol of freedom, peace, and happiness.
 They also speak to a very human connection to the natural world, one of the themes of Wordsworth’s poems that have made them so popular.
+(Just as it made other poems from the Romanticism movement well-loved by a variety of readers.)
 Take a look at this first stanza of the poem:

 I wandered lonely as a cloud